paulskirk53/Observatory-wiki/User Guide/User guide.md

 capture images

 **Things to find out in NINA**
-1. How to PS as a one off
+1. How to PS as a one off Imaging > PS and AF as two tabs on rhs
-2. How to nudge/ move mount > imaging tab top right scope control looks like a Plus sign and toggles apane in the imaging tab
+2. How to nudge/ move mount > imaging tab top right scope control looks like a Plus sign and toggles a pane in the imaging tab
 3. How to go to a target quickly in case of failed PS
 4. How to move focuser
 5. How to capture a single image for focus inspection